How to Remove Rust from Metal: A Complete Guide for Boat Owners

 Sometimes, the rust has done more than just stain the surface.
 If you're dealing with deep pitting where the corrosion has eaten away at the metal, you need to bring in the heavy hitters.
 After cleaning the rust out, filling these pits with a strong sealant not only creates an impenetrable barrier but also adds back some structural integrity.

-This is where our Epoxy Sealants really prove their worth.
+Epoxy sealants prove their worth here.
 When you mix the two parts, you get a powerful adhesive filler that hardens into a rock-solid, completely waterproof material.
 You can use it to fill pits, rebuild small damaged sections, and create a perfectly smooth surface before you prime and paint.
-Taking the time for proper prep can massively extend the life of your metal gear, much like how seasoning a smoker for protection prevents rust and ensures it lasts for years.
+Taking the time for proper prep can massively extend the life of your metal gear.

 Frequently Asked Questions About Marine Rust Removal

 Even with a solid game plan, questions always come up when you're elbows-deep in a project.
-Let's tackle some of the most common real-world head-scratchers I hear from fellow boat owners about getting rid of rust and keeping it gone.
+Here are some of the most common real-world questions from boat owners about getting rid of rust and keeping it gone.

 Can I Use Household Rust Removers on My Boat?

-It's tempting, I get it.
+It's tempting.
 You've got a bottle of something under the sink that promises to dissolve rust, and it seems like a quick fix.
-But this is one shortcut you'll want to skip.
+But this is one shortcut worth skipping.

 While you might see a little bit of progress on very light surface rust, those household products aren't built for the harsh marine world.
 The real problem is what they do to everything around the rust.
 They can be far too aggressive, permanently etching your stainless steel hardware or, even worse, damaging the sensitive gelcoat and plastics nearby.
 They also don't contain the right inhibitors to stop salt and spray from starting the corrosion cycle all over again.

-You're much better off using a formula made for the job.
-A marine-specific product like our rust stain remover is designed to be tough on rust stains without being a danger to your boat's other surfaces.
-It’s the difference between a quick fix and a lasting solution.
+A marine-specific product like the Better Boat Instant Boat Hull Cleaner is designed to be tough on rust stains without being a danger to your boat's other surfaces.
+It's the difference between a quick fix and a lasting solution.

 What's the Best Way to Remove Rust Stains from My Gelcoat?

-Those ugly orange "rust tears" running down a clean white hull are one of the most frustrating sights for any boat owner.
+Those ugly orange streaks running down a clean white hull are one of the most frustrating sights for any boat owner.
 They usually drip down from a piece of hardware that's starting to corrode.
 The absolute number one rule here is: do not scrub.

 Reaching for an abrasive pad or a stiff brush is a one-way ticket to a permanently dulled and scratched patch on your gelcoat.
 You'll just trade one eyesore for another.

 The right way to handle this is with chemicals, not elbow grease.
 You need a product that dissolves the rust particles without attacking the gelcoat itself.
 A gel-based formula is perfect for this because it clings to vertical surfaces instead of just running off.
-Apply a dedicated cleaner like our rust stain remover, let it sit and do its work, and then simply rinse the stain away.
+Apply a dedicated cleaner like the Instant Boat Hull Cleaner, let it sit and do its work, and then simply rinse the stain away.
 No scrubbing, no damage, just clean gelcoat.

 How Can I Prevent My Stainless Steel Fittings from Rusting?